Everything you need to know about Packages in Go

 We can nest a package inside a package.
 Since for Go, a package is just a directory, it’s like creating a subdirectory inside an already existing package.
 All we have to do is write an appropriate package declaration and provide a relative path of the nested package when we import it.

-As you can see from the above example, Go has created the de variable from the greet/de package import which contains all the exports from the de sub-package.
+As you can see from this example, Go has created the de variable from the greet/de package import which contains all the exports from the de sub-package.
 The de variable name comes from the package de declaration.

 Package compilation